Congress for Cultural Freedom

-The Congress for Cultural Freedom (CCF) was an anti-communist cultural organization founded on 26 June 1950 in West Berlin.
-At its height, the CCF was active in 35 countries.
-In 1966 it was revealed that the Central Intelligence Agency was instrumental in the establishment and funding of the group.
-The congress aimed to enlist intellectuals and opinion makers in a war of ideas against communism.
+The Congress for Cultural Freedom (CCF) was an anti-communist cultural organization during the Cold War that aimed to promote intellectual freedom and combat Soviet totalitarianism.
+A group of anti-communist intellectuals founded the congress in 1950 at a conference in West Berlin.
+At its height, the CCF was active in 35 countries and published more than 20 magazines, hosted art exhibitions, and organized conferences with prominent intellectuals.
+The congress aimed to enlist intellectuals and opinion makers from the non-communist left in a war of ideas against communism.
+In 1966 former CIA agents confirmed that the Central Intelligence Agency was instrumental in the establishment and funding of the CCF.
+Through this involvement, the CCF promoted western political ideology while also representing semi-autonomous intellectual movements across Europe.

-Historian Frances Stonor Saunders writes (1999): "Whether they liked it or not, whether they knew it or not, there were few writers, poets, artists, historians, scientists, or critics in postwar Europe whose names were not in some way linked to this covert enterprise."
-Peter Coleman argues that the CCF was a participant in a struggle for the mind "of Postwar Europe" and the world at large.
+Historians note the CCF's CIA funding in different contexts.
+Peter Coleman argues that the CCF was a participant in a struggle for the mind "of Postwar Europe" and the world at large, and was successful at combatting and undermining Soviet totalitarianism.
+Frances Stonor Saunders argues that the CCF functioned as a covert propaganda network "to ease the passage of American foreign policy interest abroad."

 Origins, 1948–1950

 The CCF was founded on 26 June 1950 in West Berlin, which had just endured months of Soviet blockade.
-Formation of the CCF came in response to a series of events orchestrated by the Soviet Union: the World Congress of Intellectuals in Defense of Peace in Wrocław (Poland) in August 1948; a similar event in April the following year in Paris, the World Congress of Peace Partisans; and their culmination in the creation of the World Peace Council, which in March 1950 issued the Stockholm Appeal.
-As part of this campaign there had also been an event in New York City in March 1949: the Cultural and Scientific Conference for World Peace at the Waldorf-Astoria Hotel was attended by many prominent U.S. liberals, leftists and pacifists who called for peace with the Soviet Union.
+Formation of the CCF came in response to a series of events orchestrated by Cominform, as part of a campaign to influence public opinion against US war-mongering and aggression.
+In 1948, the World Congress of Intellectuals in Defense of Peace convened in Wrocław (Poland) on August 1948.
+Then in March 1950 the World Peace Council issued the Stockholm Appeal, demanding active peace amidst the threat of nuclear war.
+The Cominform campaign reached New York City in March 1949 with the Cultural and Scientific Conference for World Peace at the Waldorf-Astoria Hotel.
+The conference was attended by a plethora of prominent U.S. liberals, leftists and pacifists who called for peace with the Soviet Union.
 Prominent participants included Dmitri Shostakovich and Aaron Copland.
-Anti-communist opponents to the conference took up residence in the Waldorf-Astoria Hotel in an attempt to discredit the peace conference.
-The anti-communists attempted to enlist a range of international supporters for their cause, including Benedetto Croce, T. S. Eliot, Karl Jaspers, André Malraux, Bertrand Russell and Igor Stravinsky.
+In response to the conference, anti-communist opponents took up residence in the upper floor of the Waldorf-Astoria Hotel in an attempt to discredit the peace conference.
+Led by ex-communist and philosophy professor Sidney Hook, the group enlisted a range of international supporters for their cause, including Benedetto Croce, T. S. Eliot, Karl Jaspers, André Malraux, Bertrand Russell and Igor Stravinsky.
+In a three room suite, the opposers, who called themselves Americans for Intellectual Freedom, sabotaged the conference with press releases in a media frenzy to publicize its pro-communist influence.